-Keep your home snug at all times.
+Keep the warm in and the cold out.
 This is as easy as closing your curtains before it gets dark to stop warmth escaping and putting draught excluders on doors.

 Check loft insulation

 Check your loft insulation is thick and in good condition.
-This helps to keep your home warmer and could help reduce your energy bill.
-It’s recommended that blanket style insulation (glass or mineral wool) should be 250 to 270 mm thick in your loft.
+This helps to keep your home warmer and may also reduce your energy bill.
+It’s recommended that blanket style insulation (glass or mineral wool) should be 250 to 270mm thick in your loft.
 You can also leave your loft hatch open when it’s cold to let the warm air circulate around your home.

 Bleed your radiators

 If your radiators aren’t heating to the top, it’s likely they have air in them.
 To fix this, buy a radiator key from a DIY shop (about £1) and open the little valve at the top.
 Listen out for the air hissing and as soon as you see a drip of water, close it up again.